 Back in February I brought forward my ten-minute rule Bill raising the issue of local bus drivers’ working hours.
 It asked for two things: a change to working hours and an increase in more robust, independent medical checks for bus drivers.
 I do not believe that our current laws around the working hours of bus drivers are keeping our public safe.
 The Bill that I put forward, to which this debate relates, simply seeks to limit bus drivers on local routes to driving for no more than 56 hours in any one week and 90 hours in any two consecutive weeks.
 Doing this would bring the hours worked into regulatory alignment with those for long-distance bus and coach drivers, and for heavy goods vehicle lorry drivers.
 Some would say that this is simple common sense.
 Let me put it like this: how can a packet of cornflakes have more chance of safe arrival at its destination than a child on a bus?

-I proposed the Bill in response to the terrible tragedy in Coventry city centre in October 2015, and in particular in the memory of the two individuals who died in that accident: seven-year-old Rowan Fitzgerald and 76-year-old Dora Hancox.
+I proposed the Bill in response to the terrible tragedy in Coventry city centre in October 2015, and in particular in memory of the two individuals who died in that accident: seven-year-old Rowan Fitzgerald and 76-year-old Dora Hancox.
 I pay tribute to Rowan’s family, Natasha, Barbara and Liam, who have joined us today.
 I thank them once more for their courage and encouragement, and before them I recommit myself to ensuring there is an important legacy from their terrible loss.
-That is why we are pushing for Rowan’s law—so that the rules around local bus driver working hours are made consistent with those of long-distance bus and coach drivers, and HGV drivers.
+That is why we are pushing for Rowan’s law—so that the rules around local bus driver working hours are made consistent with those for long-distance bus and coach drivers, and HGV drivers.

 Many others were injured that day, including Rowan’s cousin Paige, but it could have been even worse.
 Were it not for the brave actions of Teil Portlock, who managed to disperse the pedestrians outside the Sainsbury’s, many others would have been killed or seriously injured.
 For the benefit of the Minister, may I describe what happened that day in Coventry?
 It was a busy Saturday afternoon.
 The video shown at the inquest revealed how the tragedy could have claimed more lives.
 In it, the bus careers across the main road, striking another bus and then a lamppost, before hurtling down a pavement and ploughing into a bus stop and the supermarket.
 As I have said repeatedly, it was an absolute inevitability that such a tragedy would happen.